Travel Tip: Can I Fly with Cannabis?

 Who's in Charge?

 Before we proceed, lets clear up a common misconception – TSA officers are not cops.
 They do security work, but their job is not to enforce the law.
 What about the canines?
-Those are likely bomb dogs, as opposed to drug dogs, if you’re in the domestic terminal.
+Those are more likely to be bomb dogs, as opposed to drug dogs, if you’re in the domestic terminal.
 Note: This pertains to domestic travel only!
 Being caught with cannabis abroad can have severe consequences, so be responsible.

 That's a Bomb dog, not a Drug dog